- If you can't unlock a layer in Photoshop, make sure you are using the right steps for the respective layer.

 Those are some of the resolutions that might fix the program error for Photoshop users.
 Then users can print the photos they need to from Photoshop again.

 Layers are important in Photoshop because they allow you to isolate different elements of your composition.
-You can add effects, text and other images as well as masks and highlights on different layers and then edit them individually.
-If you wish to add effects to a number of layers simultaneously, then you can group or flatten them.
+You can add effects, text, and other images as well as masks and highlights on different layers and then edit them individually.